-This light summer salad complements grilled chicken, fish and steak beautifully.
-The simple prep makes it as perfect for effortless weeknight meals as it is for casual entertaining!
+Bursting with flavor and color, this light summer salad complements grilled chicken, fish, and steak beautifully.
+The simple prep makes it perfect for effortless weeknight meals and casual entertaining alike.

 My paternal grandmother and my mother shared an extraordinary knowledge of flowers, an ability to use them in artistic ways, and a general love of digging in the dirt.
 Somehow, that gene bypassed me—but thankfully I married well.